 School staff are in a unique position of responsibility and authority and must make every effort to make sure that our school provides a child safe environment.
 Teachers in particular are of primary importance when it comes to detecting abuse and preventing abuse from occurring.

-This Code of Conduct is intended to be made available to the School’s staff at the commencement of their employment and it is to be available and/or provided to staff during the course of their employment or involvement with the School.
-The Code forms comprehensive directions to these employees or other workers as to the expected standard of behaviour.
-This Code is intended to apply to all employees, practicum students, contractors and volunteers in their work with the School.
+This Code of Conduct (‘Code‘) is intended to be made available to the School’s Council members, staff, contractors, consultants and students on placement (hereafter referred to as ‘stakeholder’) at the commencement of their involvement with the School and it is to be available and/or provided to stakeholders during the course of their employment or involvement with the School.
+The Code forms comprehensive directions to these stakeholders as to the expected standard of behaviour.
+This Code is intended to apply to all stakeholders in their work with the School.

-The aim of this Code is to outline the standards of behaviour expected of all employees of the School.
+The aim of this Code is to outline the standards of behaviour expected of all stakeholders of the School.